osgirl/businessonline-document-downloader/README.md

 Greasemonkey script that downloads invoces from businessonline.ge (Bank of Georgia's Internet Banking )

 You should only create Json array withe the following  information: Account number, date ,persona number.
-This information is mandatory in order to find document.
+This information is mandatory in order to find documents.

 Json looks like this:
 ```